 The build is coming together nicely now.

-Rocks sliders/steps and maybe a small front LED lightbar on the Roo bar.
+MAYBES Rocks sliders/steps (now done) and maybe a small front LED lightbar on the Roo bar (now done).
 Still thinking about a Redarc EGT and Boost gauge as well.
 EDIT: rock sliders and a 20 inch Viper lightbar were installed, see separate posts.

 The Doc thinks over time the heat transfer to the shelf needs to be monitored.
 Reminded once again why The Doc does a shake down test after an install.
 A few tweaks and she will be good to go.